Black Lives Matter protesters march in Bath

-BATH — Dozens of demonstrators marched through the city of Bath Monday night as part of the Black Lives Matter movement, protesting police brutality.
+BATH — Dozens of demonstrators marched through Bath Monday night protesting police brutality in the U.S.

-The peaceful march stopped at the Sagadahoc County Courthouse, the Bath Police Department and ended in front of City Hall.
+The peaceful march made stops at the Sagadahoc County Courthouse, the Bath Police Department and ended in front of City Hall.

-Many protests, vigils and marches have taken place across the country in reaction to the death of George Floyd, a black man killed a week ago as a Minneapolis police officer held Floyd down with a knee to the back of Floyd’s neck.
+Protests, vigils and marches have swept the country in reaction to the death of George Floyd, a black man who was killed when a Minneapolis police officer held Floyd down with a knee to the back of Floyd’s neck.

 Devin Moore, 28, of Bath, said the march was an opportunity to unify the city where he’s lived most of his life.